 It can be easy for students not to participate with this "fill in the blank" method with your class, defeating the whole purpose.
 To prevent this from happening, I used a simple, non-shaming way of holding students accountable.

-I originally started by asking students to follow along with their finger.
+I originally started by asking students to follow along with their fingers.
 This way, I could easily see whether students were following along as I walked around the classroom.
 However, this seemed too laborious and unnatural for me.

 Instead, I would walk around the classroom as we were reading together.
 When I tapped a student on the shoulder, the student was expected to quietly point at where we were in the text.
 This would help me confirm that they were actually following along with their eyes.